 In the chart below we’ve highlighted small retracements while the price hugs the upper Keltner band.
 Notice that the price retrace to the area around the 20-EMA.
 It won’t give you an exact price, but a price zone from where the price can potentially bounce and the bullish trend can resume.

-This remains a good way to measure pullbacks in price.
+This is a good way to measure pullbacks in price.
 Successful trading doesn’t require catching the exact turning point.

 Conclusion – Keltner Channel System

-Knowing what type of market environment you’re in, it can help you to decide what technical tools to use.
-Designing a trading strategy to suit all types of market environment requires a lot of work and back testing.
-With all honesty that’s very hard to accomplish and that’s the reason why we encourage you to learn how to trade with Keltner channels in combination with other tools.
+Knowing what type of market environment you’re in can help you decide what technical tools to use.
+Designing a trading strategy to suit all types of market environments requires a lot of work and backtesting.
+With all honesty, that’s very hard to accomplish and that’s the reason why we encourage you to learn how to trade with Keltner channels in combination with other tools.